yhoshi3/RaLLe/docs/gui_usage.md

-## RᴀLLᴇ Usage on GUI
+# RᴀLLᴇ Usage on GUI

-Once the document indexing is completed, the retrievers (and the corresponding indice) and LLMs can be loaded via the [Gradio](https://www.gradio.app/)-based GUI to establish the inference chain that comprises the R-LLM.
+Once the document indexing is completed, the retrievers (and the corresponding indices) and LLMs can be loaded via the [Gradio](https://www.gradio.app/)-based GUI to establish the inference chain that comprises the R-LLM.
 Run [scripts/chat.py](../scripts/chat.py) to launch the development screen on your localhost.

-An overview of the main uses of RᴀLLᴇ on GUI is presented in this video.
+An overview of the main uses of RᴀLLᴇ on GUI is presented in [this video](https://youtu.be/JYbm75qnfTg).

-### Load LLMs and Retrievers (and corresponding indices)
+## Load LLMs and Retrievers (and corresponding indices)

 To load the pre-trained language models and retrievers (indices) in the `Load Models` tab,
 1. Select the LLMs and Retrievers you want to use from the list of available models (and correponding indices) written in the configuration file.